Wilsonruan/Budget-Trackers/README.md

-# Workout Tracker
+# Budget Tracker

 ## Description:

-As a user, I want to be able to view create
+As a user, I want to be able to view create a budget tracker application.
+This application can work online and offline.
+When entering transactions offline, they should populate the total when brought back online.

 ## Table of Contents